WICG/origin-agent-cluster/README.md

 Consider the following scenario:

 * `https://example.org/` embeds an iframe for `https://a.example.com/` which embeds an iframe for `https://b.example.com/1`
 * We open tab #1 to `https://example.org/`.
-Both `https://a.example.com/` and `https://b.example.com/1` responses point to origin policies with `"origin_isolated": "best-effort"` set.
+Both `https://a.example.com/` and `https://b.example.com/1` responses point to origin policies with `"isolation": true` set.

 (To simplify this example, assume at all times that we use "blocking" origin policies, i.e. no [async updates](https://github.com/WICG/origin-policy/issues/10) are involved.)

 Now, things get fun:

-* While we have tab #1 open, the server operator updates both `https://a.example.com/.well-known/origin-policy` and `https://b.example.com/.well-known/origin-policy` to set `"origin_isolated": "none"`.
+* While we have tab #1 open, the server operator updates both `https://a.example.com/.well-known/origin-policy` and `https://b.example.com/.well-known/origin-policy` to set `"isolation": false`.
 * Then, in tab #1, `https://a.example.com/` inserts a new iframe, pointing to `https://b.example.com/2`.
 Since the `https://b.example.com/` policy on the server has been updated, the response used for creating this second child iframe is no longer requesting origin isolation.
 * This `https://b.example.com/2` iframe inserts an iframe for `https://c.example.com/`, which has no origin policy.
 Then `https://b.example.com/2` tries to `postMessage()` a `SharedArrayBuffer` to `https://c.example.com/`.

 What happens?

 The answer that the above specification plan gives is that the `postMessage()` fails.
-Within the browsing context group (i.e. tab #1), `https://b.example.com/` is in the list of isolated origins, so even though the `https://b.example.com/2` iframe was loaded with an origin policy saying `"origin_isolated": "none"`, it still gets origin-isolated.
+Within the browsing context group (i.e. tab #1), `https://b.example.com/` is in the list of isolated origins, so even though the `https://b.example.com/2` iframe was loaded with an origin policy saying `"isolation": false`, it still gets origin-isolated.

 OK, let's go further.

 * Now we open up a new tab to `https://example.org/`, tab #2.
-Because of the server update, the origin policies corresponding to the nested iframes for `https://a.example.com/` and `https://b.example.com/1` have `"origin_isolated": "none"` set.
+Because of the server update, the origin policies corresponding to the nested iframes for `https://a.example.com/` and `https://b.example.com/1` have `"isolation": false` set.
 * The `https://a.example.com/` iframe tries to `postMessage()` a `SharedArrayBuffer` to the `https://b.example.com/1` iframe.

 What happens this time?